Northern Uproar: Festivals and other shows, All That Was Has Gone and Hey Samurai! (2011–present)

 On 27 May 2011, Northern Uproar headlined the 'This Feeling' Britpop night at The Vibe Bar London, tickets for the event sold out after it was featured in The Sun newspaper and the NME.
 Leon Meya appeared on the Steve Harris show on XFM on 26 May 2011 and spoke of the time he had spent living in Barcelona writing a new album and of the band's plans to release new material though the SoundCloud website, as well as the possibility of more live shows in the summer.

-On 30 June 2011, Northern Uproar performed at the AAA Shaun Ryder + friends Exhibition by the Manchester-based photographer Karin Albinsson.
+On 30 June 2011, Northern Uproar performed at the AAA Shaun Ryder and friends Exhibition by Albinsson.
 The band were featured in the exhibition alongside Shaun Ryder, Noel Gallagher, David Bowie, Howard Marks and others.
 On 8 July 2011, Northern Uproar played to a sold out Sound Control, Manchester as special guests of Rochdale-based band Proud Mary.

 In September 2011, Leon Meya gave an interview to music blog Mr Scott:Music, where he gave an update about the recording of the new album, saying "The aim is to deliver an amazing album to the people who want it.
 We get asked at every gig when there's gonna be new stuff... so it's for those people!"

 On 29 June 2013, Northern Uproar released their fourth album, All That Was Has Gone, which was funded via Pledgemusic, as well as announcing more live shows.
 Guitarist Jeff Fletcher left the band in 2013.
-On 17 November 2014, former guitarist Jeff Fletcher was hit by a lorry and killed in Stockport.
+On 17 November 2014, Fletcher was hit and killed by a lorry in Stockport.

 The band released their fifth album, Hey Samurai!, on 9 October 2015.

 In 2018, the band returned to play three dates of the Star Shaped Festival tour.

 In April 2021 the band appeared briefly on an episode of BBC show, Dragons' Den.